Stinger: Interactive Query for Apache Hive

-The upcoming release of HDP 2.0 will mark our second major release of Stinger based improvements for Hive, introducing:
+The release of HDP 2.0 marked the second major milestone of Stinger based improvements for Hive, introducing:

 - A preview of the vectorized query engine, jointly developed with Microsoft and other community contributors, that speeds all types of queries, adding another 5x-10x improvement.

 - Simplified SQL interoperability through the new VARCHAR and DATE datatypes and

 - A new query optimizer that speeds complex queries by several factors.